Come see what we do! Follow us on Instagram

-To learn more about our application process and audition requirements for PVA Dance, click this link: Application Process
+To learn more about our application process and interview requirements for PVA Fashion, click this link: Application Process

 To go directly to the digital application, click this link: Digital Application Link

-Once you have submitted your digital application, you will receive an automatic email response with links prompting you to sign up for an audition/interview.
+Once you have submitted your digital application, you will receive an automatic email response with links prompting you to sign up for an interview.

 Late applications will be considered if there is room in the program.